Abhi-0987/Codsoft-Python-Task-2/README.md

-# Codsoft-Python-Task-1
+# Codsoft-Python-Task-2
-The Calculator made as a part of internship
+TO-DO List made using python tkinter as a part of codsoft internship